lkachury/School_District_Analysis/README.md

 #### Reading Scores After:
 ![reading after](https://user-images.githubusercontent.com/108038989/181292619-872e543a-fca6-4572-b157-718ed87600d0.png)

+All scores remained the same except the 9th grade math and reading scores for Thomas High School, since those scores were replaced with NaN values.

 ### 5. How does replacing the ninth-grade scores affect math and reading scores by school spending?

 #### School Spending Before: